Anthem CFO says insurer could make 'meaningful' acquisition

 Humana has a market capitalization of $26.5 billion and Cigna is worth $34.3 billion.

 There is also a field of smaller Medicaid providers that are acquisition targets, according to analysts.
-These include Molina Healthcare Inc (MOH.N), WellCare Health Plans Inc (WCG.N), Health Net Inc HNT.N and Centene Corp (CNC.N).
+These include Molina Healthcare Inc, WellCare Health Plans Inc , Health Net Inc and Centene Corp.
 Their market capitalizations range from $3.5 billion to $8.3 billion.

 Anthem recently closed on the purchase of Simply Healthcare, a Medicaid provider in Florida.